Skip to main content

 Information desk with a passenger and a volunteer

-Official information desks are located in the arrivals halls, concourses E and F, and at Plane Train stations.
-Their hours are limited (Monday to Friday, 8:15 am to 5:00 pm).
+Official information counters are located in the arrivals halls, in Concourses E and F, and at Plane Train stations.
+Their hours of operation are limited: Monday through Friday, from 8:15 AM to 5:00 PM.

-User experience: The most consistent and valuable help comes from the Airport Volunteers.
-Recognizable by their green vests, these volunteers are described as the most reliable, friendly, and proactive source for directions and assistance.
-In contrast, official staff at the desks are inconsistent—some are helpful, while others seem indifferent or poorly informed.
+The most valuable and consistent help comes from the Airport Volunteers.
+Identifiable by their green vests, they are described as the most reliable, friendly, and proactive resource for guidance and assistance.
+In contrast, official counter staff are inconsistent: some are very helpful, but many others are perceived as uninterested or poorly informed.

 Concierge Service

-The airport offers a concierge service for hotel, restaurant, and entertainment reservations, located in the North Sector of the Domestic Terminal.
-You can reach them at Tel +1 404 763 1062.
+The airport offers a concierge service for hotel, restaurant, and entertainment reservations, located in the north sector of the Domestic Terminal.
+You can contact them at Tel +1 404 763 1062.

-User experience: This is a little-known service and therefore receives few reviews.
-Those who’ve used it find it convenient, but suggest it needs better promotion to be truly helpful for most travelers.
+It is a little-known service with few available reviews.
+Those who have used it find it convenient, but point out that it needs better promotion to be truly useful for most travelers.

 Lost and Found

-If you lose something on the plane or at the gate, contact your airline directly.
-For items lost in the terminal or at security, use the airport’s online form.
-The physical office is in the Domestic Terminal atrium (third floor) and operates Monday to Friday, 8:30 am to 5:00 pm.
+If you lose something on the plane or at the boarding gate, contact your airline directly.
+For items lost in the terminal or at TSA security checkpoints, the service is managed by AATC (Atlanta Airlines Terminal Company):

 The main interaction for international travelers is with Customs and Border Protection (CBP) staff during passport control.

-User experience: This is one of the most stressful parts of the ATL experience.
-The process is often perceived as slow, and CBP staff are frequently described in reviews as rude, intimidating, and uncommunicative.
-It is recommended to have all documents ready and to respond directly and concisely to expedite the process.
+This is one of the tensest points of the ATL experience.
+The process can be slow and CBP staff are frequently described in reviews as rude, intimidating, and uncommunicative.
+Have all documentation in order and respond directly and concisely to expedite the process.

 General Customer Service Contact